Trump signs scaled-back AI executive order

 What happened

-President Donald Trump privately signed a scaled-back executive order on artificial intelligence that establishes a voluntary framework for the federal government to review powerful AI models before public release, Reuters, Politico, The Guardian, and SiliconANGLE report.
-The final text asks developers to voluntarily provide access to qualifying models for up to 30 days prior to public release, Reuters and The Guardian report.
-Reporting by Politico and Business Insider says an earlier draft had proposed as much as 90 days of early access; that version was postponed before the final signing.
-SiliconANGLE reports the order directs agencies to develop a classified benchmarking process and says officials will have 60 days to implement the workflow.
+President Donald Trump signed a scaled-back executive order on June 2, 2026, that establishes a voluntary framework for the federal government to review powerful AI models before public release, as reported by Reuters, Politico, The Guardian, and SiliconANGLE.
+The final text asks developers to voluntarily provide access to qualifying models for up to 30 days prior to release, Reuters and The Guardian report.
+Politico and Business Insider reported that an earlier draft had proposed as much as 90 days of early access and that the signing was postponed before the order was finalized.
+SiliconANGLE reports the order directs agencies to develop a benchmarking process and gives officials roughly 60 days to implement the workflow.

-The order uses the term covered frontier model for systems with advanced cybersecurity capabilities, per SiliconANGLE.
-Reuters and other outlets describe the policy as focused on models with significant potential to affect national security or critical infrastructure.
-SiliconANGLE highlights Anthropic's preview model Claude Mythos Preview as an example of a system with deep vulnerability-finding capability; SiliconANGLE reports Anthropic said the model has discovered thousands of vulnerabilities in testing.
-The directive also tasks agencies with creating voluntary testing agreements, expanding AI-powered cybersecurity tools for federal and local users, and instructing the Office of Personnel Management to bolster cybersecurity recruitment, SiliconANGLE reports.
+The order uses the term "covered frontier model" for systems with advanced cyber capabilities, and Reuters and other outlets describe the policy as focused on models with significant potential to affect national security or critical infrastructure (Reuters; SiliconANGLE).
+SiliconANGLE highlights Anthropic's preview model, Claude Mythos, as an example of the high-capability systems the order has in mind; Anthropic has said the model uncovered thousands of software vulnerabilities in testing, a claim echoed in wider coverage of Mythos.
+The directive also tasks agencies with creating voluntary testing agreements, expanding AI-powered cybersecurity tools for federal and local users, and strengthening federal cybersecurity recruitment, SiliconANGLE reports.

 What to watch